 After our winter Iceland trip, we have put together a useful guide to driving in Iceland in winter.
 Iceland is a wonderful country for a road trip, but winter road conditions and closures can make it a stressful experience for those who are not prepared.
 We cover everything you need to know before you go, how to be prepared for driving in Iceland in winter, and what to do in the event of an emergency.

-We’ll tell you what road conditions are like in Iceland in winter, what kind of car to rent, the best areas of Iceland to visit (and avoid) in the winter, how to prepare for a winter Iceland road trip, and how to stay safe.
+We’ll tell you what road conditions are like in Iceland in winter, what kind of car to rent, rental car insurance options, the best areas of Iceland to visit (and avoid) in the winter, how to prepare for a winter Iceland road trip, and how to stay safe.
 We also provide a list of alternative travel solutions for those who decide they do not want to drive in Iceland during the winter but still want to experience the winter highlights of Iceland.

 Driving in Iceland in Winter: Know Before you Go